 2. Unexplained by a secondary cause, and

-First line treatments are glucocorticoids with or without the tyrosine kinase inhibitor, imatinib,7 and if needed the addition of a steroid-sparing drug like hydroxyurea.
+First-line treatments are glucocorticoids with or without the tyrosine kinase inhibitor, imatinib,7 and if needed, the addition of a steroid-sparing drug such as hydroxyurea.
 The ultimate goal is to prevent progression to end-organ dysfunction by reducing eosinophilia and controlling symptoms and signs of the disease.

 • Consider the diagnosis of hypereosinophilic syndrome in patients who present with ascites and paracentesis characterized by eosinophilia

-• Patients diagnosed with a primary eosinophilia-associated gastrointestinal disorder who develop extra-gastrointestinal symptoms should be evaluated for hypereosinophilic syndrome, as prognoses and therapies differ
+• Patients with a primary eosinophilia-associated GI disorder who develop extra-GI symptoms should be evaluated for hypereosinophilic syndrome, because prognoses and therapies differ

 • Patients with GI eosinophilia may have secondary causes that need to be ruled out before establishing a diagnosis of hypereosinophilic syndrome

 • The goal of therapy in hypereosinophilic syndrome is to prevent progression of end-organ dysfunction